ButternCream/Legacy-Rocket-Launcher-GUI/README.md

 - Show Hidden Maps
 - In Game Name Change
 - Custom Blog Menu (The Ad at the side of the main menu)
-- Goal Score Custom Text (Sometimes works sometimes doesn't - working on it - currently disabled)
+- Goal Score Custom Text (Sometimes works sometimes doesn't - working on it)

 Planned Features: